 - Upholstering fine furniture and window treatments

-This staple is unsuitable for office use due to its gauge thickness, which makes it impractical for paper products.
+Due to their thicker gauge, these staples are not suitable for office use but excel in construction and remodeling projects.
 These staples possess enough strength to penetrate even light wood trim, given that the stapler itself is sturdy enough.

 Are T50 and 140 Staples the Same?